-Alcohol and morphine abuse by themselves can be lethal, but when mixed, this concoction of chemicals can result in severe internal and external bodily destruction.
-With more than Americans addicted to prescription painkillers, like morphine, and alcohol misuse a leading factor for premature death and disability, it is important to understand these statistics and the dangers of mixing these highly addictive substances.
+Alcohol and morphine abuse by themselves can be dangerous, but when mixed, this concoction of chemicals can result in even greater risk of severe internal and external bodily destruction.
+It’s estimated that more than 10 million people are abusing opioids.
+Many of these individuals are addicted to prescription painkillers, like morphine.
+Alcohol misuse is a leading factor for premature death and disability, and many people with chemical addictions combine alcohol with other drugs.
+It’s important to understand these statistics and the dangers of mixing these highly addictive substances.

-To understand how one reacts to the other in the body and the dangers it causes, we have to dive deeper into the interactions of each.
+To understand how morphine and alcohol affects the body and the dangers they cause, we have to dive deeper into the interactions of each.

 Alcohol’s Interaction With The Body